-The rules used to determine the value of a fringe benefit are discussed in section 3.
+The rules used to determine the value of a fringe benefit are discussed in $\underline{\text{section 3}}$ .

-If the recipient of a taxable fringe benefit is your employee, the benefit generally is subject to employment taxes and must be reported on Form W-2, Wage and Tax Statement.
+If the recipient of a taxable fringe benefit is your employee, the benefit is generally subject to employment taxes and must be reported on Form W-2, Wage and Tax Statement.
 However, you can use special rules to withhold, deposit, and report the employment taxes.
 These rules are discussed in section 4.

 If the recipient of a taxable fringe benefit isn't your employee, the benefit isn't subject to employment taxes.

 However, you may have to report the benefit on one of the following information returns.

-If the recipient receives the benefit

-as: Use: An independent contractor Form 1099-MISC, Miscellaneous Income A partner Schedule K-1 (Form 1065), Partner's Share of Income, Deductions, Credits, etc.
+If the recipient receives the benefit in 2020 as: Use: An independent contractor Form 1099-NEC, Nonemployee Compensation A partner Schedule K-1 (Form 1065), Partner's Share of Income, Deductions, Credits, etc.